Master integrals for ${\cal O}(\alpha \alpha_s)$ corrections to $H \to ZZ^*$: Acknowledgements

 \section{Acknowledgements}

-EC receives funding from the European Union’s Horizon 2020 research and innovation programmes \textit{New level of theoretical precision for LHC Run 2 and beyond} (grant agreement No 683211) and \textit{High precision multi-jet dynamics at the LHC} (grant agreement No 772009).
+EC receives funding from the European Union’s Horizon 2020 research and innovation programmes \textit{High precision multi-jet dynamics at the LHC} (grant agreement No {772099}).
 EC would like to thank Vasily Sotnikov for useful discussions.
+MK would like to acknowledge financial support from IISER Mohali for this work.